-VelaClock widget instructions for Mac OS X 10.8
+VelaClock widget instructions for Mac OS X (10.8 and higher)

-Below are instructions for how to download and install VelaClock Deluxe or VelaClock standard versions on Mac OS X 10.8, Mountain Lion.
+Below are instructions for how to download and install VelaClock Deluxe or VelaClock standard versions on Mac OS X (10.8 and higher).
 A bug in VelaClock Deluxe 2.2.8 and earlier had prevented it from running on 10.8.

 These instructions assume that you have default Security preferences set in Mountain Lion.
 That is, in “System Preferences” in “Security & Privacy” under the General tab, the “Allow applications downloaded from:” setting is either “Mac App Store” or “Mac App Store and identified developers.”